 Animal feed is a starting point in the production chain for producing quality meat and food.
-The Company has continuously developed innovative animal feed production processes, enabling the Company to produce continuously developed innovative animal feed production processes, enabling the Company to produce quality feeds according to international standards while staying cost competitive and distributing the products at appropriate prices.
+The Company has continuously developed innovative animal feed production processes, enabling the Company to produce quality feeds according to international standards while staying cost competitive and distributing the products at appropriate prices.
 There are 6 success factors of feed business as: 1) selecting quality raw materials; 2) selecting feed formulas that are suitable for types of animals and their nutritional requirements in each age period; 3)